Study of a Compact Device for Water Attenuation Length Measurements: Measurement scheme and data analysis

 \subsection{HDPE configuration for WAL long-term observation}

 When did the experiment, all eight PMTs were tuned to gain 3 $\times$ 10$^{6}$, and each channel's charge difference was calibrated by the calibration LED.
-The diffuser was lighted by pulse generator with frequency 1~kHz.
-The light intensity was tuned to let the charge of first PMT (PMT1 in Fig.~\ref{fig:Axial_lateral}) obtained about 500 - 600 photoelectrons (PEs), while the farthest PMT (PMT8) obtained about 8 - 10 PEs.
+The diffuser was lighted by pulse generator which produced pulse frequency 1~kHz and pulse width 100~ns.
+The light intensity was tuned to let the charge of first PMT (PMT1 in Fig.~\ref{fig:Axial_lateral}) obtained about 500 - 600 photoelectrons (PEs) in each pulse trigger, while the farthest PMT (PMT8) obtained about 8 - 10 PEs.
 Before filled the ultra-pure water in the tank, the eight PMT charges ($Q_{i}^{\rm air}$) were obtained firstly.
-The ultra-pure water with electrical resistivity 18~M$\Omega$*cm was get from the ultra-pure water station and filled in a one-ton PE tank, and transported to the laboratory, pumped into the water tank by a clean vacuum pump.
-Then, the eight PMT wereultra- triggered by LED diffsuer and charges ($Q_{i}^{\rm water}$) were measured by data acquisition system.
+The ultra-pure water with electrical resistivity 18~M$\Omega$$\cdot$cm was get from the ultra-pure water station and filled in a one-ton PE tank, and transported to the laboratory, pumped into the water tank by a clean vacuum pump.
+Then, the eight PMTs were triggered by LED diffsuer and charges ($Q_{i}^{\rm water}$) were measured by data acquisition system.

 Finally, the data was processed, and the ratio of charge in water and air was fitted by Eq.~\ref{eq:attL3}.
 An example of WAL measurement in the HDPE configuration during the monitoring stage is shown in Fig.~\ref{fig:WAL}.
-The red curve represents the exponential fitting result, and the WAL ($\lambda$) is $8.2 \pm 0.2$~m.
+The red curve represents the exponential fitting result, and the WAL ($\lambda$) is ($8.2 \pm 0.2$)~m.
+After initially filling the tank with pure water, an inspection revealed slight deformation in the black HDPE liner on the inner side of the lid near the fourth PMT.
+The data from seven PMTs were used for the Water Attenuation Length (WAL) fitting, as shown in Fig.~\ref{fig:HDPE_initial_measurement}.
+The initial WAL was estimated to be approximately 48.2~m, but with a relatively large uncertainty of 8.1~m.
+As the water purity increases and it becomes more transparent, the influence of stray light becomes more severe.
+This effect causes the photon collection of the PMTs to deviate from the ideal exponential attenuation model.